jjmchew/jjmchew.github.io/cs/DockerNotes.md

 - is used for setting-up multiple containers that are associated with 1 app

 - create `docker-compose.yml` file : defines images / containers with various config options
-- then run `docker-compose up` in the directory with the `docker-compose.yml` file : should spin up the app and run it
+- then run `docker compose up` in the directory with the `docker-compose.yml` file : should spin up the app and run it
-    - can run `docker-compose up -d` for 'detached' mode (background)
+    - can run `docker compose up -d` for 'detached' mode (background)

-- `docker-compose down -v` : destroy cluster and data volumes
+- `docker compose down -v` : destroy cluster and data volumes

-- `docker-compose run web bash` : runs a container with a bash terminal
+- `docker compose run web bash` : runs a container with a bash terminal

 ## ECS